 I made a joke at the time about really working a metaphor to death, but a lightbulb definitely went off because of her comment, and now I think I have the perfect image for my two most important tenets of writing a good book.

 If fiction is a balance of action and information, the axis of the scale, the part that holds everything else together, is emotion.
 Without emotion to lord over the work and to keep everything else in check, your whole manuscript falls apart.
 (And you do not get to hold the Sword of the Awesome Manuscript.)

 We should always be in touch with your character’s emotions (especially if you are writing in third person, as that is a challenge for many) and they should be legible and resonant for readers.
 Whether you’re writing a scene of action or dropping information in your manuscript, keep in mind your characters’ interiority (thoughts, feelings, reactions) near the surface.
 You can even indulge in some strategic Good Telling–balanced with interiority in writing, of course.
 If you’ve mastered these tenets, then you’re on your way to mastering how to write good fiction.

 I offer a variety of editorial services that will help you find the perfect balance between action, information, and emotion in your story.

-There’s something I want to say, just in case there’s anyone out there waiting to hear it from a professional: it’s okay to play around with your manuscript and try stuff, even if it doesn’t work.
+There’s some writing encouragement I want to get out there, just in case there’s anyone waiting to hear it from a professional: it’s okay to play around with your manuscript and try stuff, even if it doesn’t work.

 You’d be surprised by how many people write or type something and think they’ve created a permanent thing.
 Ideally, your words will be permanent in the form of a printed book someday.
-However, until you get to that stage, every single word you write is very malleable, deletable, inflatable, and very much alive.
+However, until you get to that stage, here’s some inspiration for writing: Every single word you write is very malleable, deletable, inflatable, and very much alive.

 I get questions along these lines ALL THE TIME: